i-am-bee/bee-agent-framework/python/docs/instrumentation.md

-# OpenTelemetry Instrumentation in Bee-Py
+# OpenTelemetry Instrumentation in beeai-framework

 *Disclaimer: The notes below may refer to the TypeScript version or missing files as the Python version moves toward parity in the near future.
 Additional Python examples coming soon.
 TODO*

-This document provides an overview of the OpenTelemetry instrumentation setup in Bee-Py.
+This document provides an overview of the OpenTelemetry instrumentation setup in beeai-framework.
 The implementation is designed to [create telemetry spans](https://opentelemetry.io/docs/languages/python/instrumentation/#creating-spans) for observability when instrumentation is enabled.

 ## Overview